 The elegy could possibly be considered the opposite of the limerick.
 Many poem styles are meant to be cheerful, but the elegy focuses on expressing sad emotions.
 Specifically, elegies have been popular through the years for lamenting the grief of loved ones.
 They tend to be most common at funerals, and can also be put to music.

-While we have only covered a few, there are many more forms and styles of poetry to learn about.
-You can read more information about forms of poetry on these helpful websites!
+While we have only covered a few, there are many more forms and types of poems to learn about.
+You can read more information about styles of poetry and love for poetry on these helpful websites!

-With Poem-A-Day, you can have a daily poem emailed directly to your inbox!
-These poems also include commentary and audio for further enjoyment and study.
+With Poem-A-Day, you can have a daily sample of famous poems emailed directly to your inbox!
+These famous poems also include commentary and audio for further enjoyment and study.
 If you’d prefer to not sign up for emails, you can always follow them on social media as well!

-No one expects you to pick up a pen and write a poem off the top of your head, but it’s fun to try!
+Even if you have a love for poetry, no one expects you to pick up a pen and write a poem off the top of your head.
+But, it’s fun to try!
 Additionally, here are a few activities you and your kids could enjoy in celebration of National Poetry Month:

 - Write a letter to an award-winning poet.